Total Knee Replacement in India: The Complete Guide for International Patients (2025–26)

 Total, Partial or Robotic?
 Choosing the Right Type of Knee Replacement

 Not all knee replacements are the same procedure.
 The right type for you depends on where in the knee the damage is, your age, your activity level and the preferences of your surgeon.
-Here is a plain-language guide to the options available in India.
+For a detailed comparison of total vs partial surgery with the full eligibility criteria, see our total vs partial knee replacement guide.
+Here is a plain-language overview of all options available in India.

 Total Knee Replacement (TKR)